devaidendale/resume-showcase/starmud/README.md

 A room which contains some set theory used as a randomised logic puzzle.
 This is more player-facing.

 ### pslam.c
-An offensive command, able to hit multiple targets by filtering the room for matching targets using a function pointer (may be translated as 'lambda function' with modern languages).
+An offensive command, able to hit multiple targets by filtering the room for matching targets using function pointers/lambda functions.

 ### igglewicz.c
 A vendor interfacing with the dark matter daemon above.
 This is more player-facing.